The Ultimate Help To Buy Guide

 I’ve used the Straightforward Money mortgage payment calculator to work out the monthly payments.
 Click here and have a play around for yourself.

 You also aren’t restricted to a 5% deposit.
 Should you wish to use a larger deposit you could reduce the total Help to Buy loan that you receive.
 For example, a 10% deposit would decrease the government loan to 15%.
-Alternatively, you could reduce the mortgage by 5% and keep the full 20% loan.
+Alternatively, you could reduce the mortgage 5% and keep the full 20% loan.
 The minimum is 5% deposit from you.

 If you feel that the words used are a bit beyond your knowledge, please click here and read what a mortgage is.